cxzleslie/heatmaps/README.md

 # Heatmaps

 ### Overview
 A simple project which dives into the digital presence of Yara's products within each country across 2021 & 2022.
+By measuring the active and registered users across years, the increased impact of Yara's digital products is easily visualised

 ### Dependencies
 Libraries & packages used include: